16 Personality Type Profiles and Personality Test

 Take our test to learn your personality type, preferences and more.
 Includes career matches, strategies and charts.Take Test Now

 Your personality type is a detailed classification of the innate characteristics that make you who you are.
 There are a total of 16 personality types.
-Many of today’s theories of psychological typology are based on the work of Swiss psychiatrist Carl Gustav Jung, who wrote Psychological Types in 1921.
-He was the founder of analytical psychology, which studies the motivations underlying human behavior.
+Many of today’s theories of psychological typology are based on the work of Swiss psychiatrist Carl Jung, who wrote Psychological Types in 1921, and the research of Isabel Briggs Myers and Katharine Cook Briggs.
+Jung was the founder of analytical psychology, which studies the motivations underlying human behavior.

 Determining Personality Type

 Your personality type is determined by your Preferences.
 If, for example, your four dominant preferences are Extraversion (E), Sensing (S), Feeling (F) and Perceiving (P), your personality type is ESFP.
 No personality type is better than another.
 Each person has a unique set of equally valuable characteristics.
 Understanding your type can be useful in many ways, including relationships, career and learning.

 Take our Free Personality Test to learn what your personality type is.
 Your personalized report includes more than 20 pages about your personality type, preferences, Cognitive Functions and other aspects of your personality.
 You may optionally include Multiple Intelligences and Learning Styles.
 No registration is required.
 We recommend reading through the profiles below and studying the different preferences to be extra sure of your personality type since no test can determine type with 100% accuracy for every person.
 Our test serves as a tool to assist you in determining your type.

 There are 16 personality types grouped by Four Temperaments.
 Click a personality type to read a full profile.

 The Protectors (SJs)

 The Protector personality types are observant, stable and motivated to maintain security.
 Reliable, diligent and industrious, they make excellent leaders.